carla-simulator/scenario_runner/Docs/getting_started.md

 [List of Supported Scenarios](list_of_scenarios.md).
 Please note that different scenarios may take place in different CARLA towns.
 This has to be respected when launching the CARLA server.

+### Challenge evaluator

+define the carla root variable, where your carla instalation is located

+    export CARLA_ROOT=<path_to_carla_root_folder>

+Dependencies ??

+    psutil

+I will try a clean conda environment

+Change for carla root to not be necessary after you already pass it as a parameter